dceresoli/ce-tddft/README.md

 ## Features
-* NMR shielding tensors, EFG tensors
-* EPR g-tensor, hyperfine couplings
-* Mössbauer
-* Norm-conserving (g-tensor only), USPP and PAW
-* LDA and GGA functionals
-* isolated and periodic systems
-* integration with Quantum-Environment (solvent effects)
+* Optical absorption spectrum of molecules
+* Ehrenfest dynamics, norm-conserving only

 ## Authors and contributors
-D. Ceresoli, X. Qian
+D. Ceresoli, X. Qian, A. Genova, A. Krisihtal, M. Pavanello

 ## Build instructions: